rakeshatwakeupfarms/personal/.clinerules/workflows/day_planner.md

 - **Identify Trends**: Look for patterns in productivity, challenges, and adherence to principles.
 - **Prioritize with Eisenhower Matrix**: After identifying trends, suggest and re-arrange priorities for future tasks using the Eisenhower Matrix (Urgent/Important, Important/Not Urgent, Urgent/Not Important, Not Urgent/Not Important).
 - **Inform Future Planning**: Use insights from this analysis to refine future daily plans, adjust strategies, and provide guidance for better goal alignment and leveraging power principles.
+- **Huberman Routine Comparison**: Compare daily activities against the Huberman Lab Daily Routine Principles to identify adherence and areas for improvement.

 ## Planning Guidelines